 The Quest for Individuality

 This information age has posed many challenges for innovators.
 Plagiarism in academia has extremely high consequences, but it’s extremely difficult to enforce punishment on the theft of intellectual property.
 Many consultants struggle to find their niche because so many other consultants have already branded their thoughts and ideas.
-Instead of procrastinating or resorting to stealing intellectual property, 21stcentury consultants should consider the power of partnerships.
-2018 has become the year of great business mergers among household names in business:
+Instead of procrastinating or resorting to stealing intellectual property, 21st century consultants should consider the power of partnerships.
+2018 -2021 are the years of great business mergers among household names in business:

 Amazon purchased Whole Foods.